Sign up to our newsletter below to be the first to hear about what we are up to...

 Based in Ferguslie Park, Paisley the Sculpture House Dye Garden aims to not only support and enrich my own creative practice as a textile designer by looking at more sustainable ways of making work but also that of Sculpture House and the wider community.

-We are currently in our pilot year of the Dye Garden project and have been fortunate to receive funding from both the Renfrewshire Community Climate Fund and Creative Scotland to enable us with practical requirements to establish the garden itself such as building and filling raised beds, as well as funding towards a programme of educational workshops and events.
-This enables us to offer the following three outreach programmes from the garden:
+Our pilot year of the Dye Garden project ran from April 2023 - April 2024 and was fortunate to receive funding from both the Renfrewshire Community Climate Fund and Creative Scotland to enable us with practical requirements to establish the garden itself such as building and filling raised beds, as well as funding towards a programme of educational workshops and events.
+This enabled us to offer the following three outreach programmes from the garden:

 1. The FERGUSLIE DYE GARDENERS

-This is a free, fortnightly drop-in workshop for Ferguslie residents where we will follow the growing cycle of the plants from seed to flower to harvest.
-Then we aim to turn the harvested plants into our own textiles over the winter months.
+This was a free, fortnightly drop-in workshop for Ferguslie residents where we followed the growing cycle of the plants from seed to flower to harvest.
+Then we turned the harvested plants into our own textiles over the winter months.

 2. The PRIMARY SCHOOLS PROJECT

-This is a project that began in May and runs until October with the P4/5s from the two local primary schools - St.Fergus & Glencoats.
-The aim is to educate and inspire the pupils about where colour comes from, how we can create colour from plants and sustainability in textiles through growing their own dye plants at Sculpture House to work with.
+This is a project that began in May 2023 and ran until October 2023 with the P4/5s from the two local primary schools - St.Fergus & Glencoats.
+The aim was to educate and inspire the pupils about where colour comes from, how we can create colour from plants and sustainability in textiles through growing their own dye plants at Sculpture House to work with.

-A free monthly events programme that runs from May to October 2023 curated by myself and Charlotte Linton.
-Every month we invite a different artist/designer/practitioner to deliver either a practical workshop or talk for the public exploring the ideas around natural dyes, sustainability in textiles and
+A free monthly events programme that ran from May to November 2023 curated by myself and Charlotte Linton.
+Every month we invited a different artist/designer/practitioner to deliver either a practical workshop or talk for the public exploring the ideas around natural dyes, sustainability in textiles and

 The Socials so far have been: